waleCloud/me/content/blog/scaling-frontend-apps-code-guidelines/index.md

 ---

-This writeup is highly opinionated on my experience but a lot of teams` small and large have similar approach to handling their frontend applications.
+This writeup is highly opinionated on my experience but a lot of teams both small and large have similar approach to handling their frontend applications.

-Let me know if you find this useful or have questions or share how you've been able to structure your frontend application at work.
+Let me know if you find this useful or have questions or share how you've been able to structure your frontend applications at work.

 Photo by <a href="https://unsplash.com/@heysupersimi?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Simone Hutsch</a> on <a href="https://unsplash.com/s/photos/folder-structure?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>